tkeffer/weereg-py/README.md

 NB: You can specify `since` or `max_age`, but not both.

-Results are returned in ascending order of `last_seen`.

 **Response codes**

 | *Status* | *Meaning*                                                              |
 |:---------|:-----------------------------------------------------------------------|
 | `200`    | Success                                                                |
 | `400`    | Badly formed request.
 Perhaps a character where a number was expected? |

+If successful (`200`), the server will return the results as a JSON list of dictionaries, sorted in ascending order of `last_seen`.

 **Examples**